sscodersen/astroshiphoneycollector/src/pages/blog/NectarGPT-ChatGPT-Alternative.md

 tags: [Ai, NectarGPT, chrome extension]
 ---

-Here are the instructions for downloading and installing the NectarGPT-3 Chrome extension from its Github page:

-Go to the Github page for the NectarGPT-3 Chrome extension at https://github.com/socialtribexyz/nectarGPT.
-Click on the "Code" button and select "Download ZIP" to download the extension's files to your computer.
-Extract the downloaded ZIP file to a folder on your computer.
-Open Google Chrome and go to the Extensions page by clicking on the three dots in the top-right corner and selecting "More tools" > "Extensions".
-Enable Developer Mode by clicking the toggle switch in the top-right corner of the Extensions page.
-Click on the "Load unpacked" button in the top-left corner of the Extensions page.
-Select the folder where you extracted the NectarGPT-3 extension files and click "Select".
-The NectarGPT-3 extension should now be installed and ready to use in Chrome.

 NectarGPT-3 is the latest breakthrough in AI language models that has the potential to revolutionize every industry.
 It is a neural network-based language model that is capable of generating human-like responses to natural language inputs.
 In this article, we will explore the potential impact of NectarGPT-3 on various industries and how it is changing the way we interact with machines.

 What is NectarGPT-3?